-2. Estate Planning Tips For Divorced People With Wealth.
+2. Florida Estate Planning Challenges for Divorced People

 Many divorced people, especially females – at the risk of sounding politically incorrect, come from relationships where they left the bulk of the financial responsibility to the former spouse.
 With blended families, estate planning for each spouse may be quite different for the reasons discussed above.
+The most significant concern with divorced couples engaging in new planning is the potential for conflicts of interest due to children from prior marriages.
 It is therefore important for the estate planner to consider the needs of each spouse individually.
 The independent needs of each spouse are important when considering who the appointees of each spouse will be.

 Various roles estate planning roles should be considered such as a Florida durable power of attorney, Florida advance healthcare directive, and a Florida guardianship declaration.
-Remember, in blended families, the appointees for each spouse may be different for each spouse for obvious reasons.
+Remember, in second (or third) marriages, the appointees for each spouse may be different for each spouse for obvious reasons.
 This isn’t always the case with traditional families.

 In traditional families, particularly where couples were married younger, the majority of the spouses relationships have been formed together and thus the spouses are more likely to appoint the same people for various fiduciary roles.

 There is a also greater likelihood for conflicts of interest in blended families.
 Both families may need to be represented by separate estate planning attorneys if too many conflicts arise.